This post may contain affiliate links. Read the full disclosure here.

 - Roll your shoulders back and lift your chest.
 Imagine a rope pulling you up from right in between your breasts.

-- Take a deep breath in, as you exhale, pull your tummy in from your belly button.
+- Take a deep breath in, and as you exhale, pull your tummy in from your belly button.

 - Do not tuck or squeeze your glutes under.
 Keep a small arch in your lower back.
-This is called neutral position.
+This is called a neutral position.